MinhCreator/About-Profile/README.md

 any of my projects and assets
-uploaded are for educational purposes only and are free of change, all source code is using MIT license and any my sofware is open-source
+uploaded are for educational purposes only and are free of change, all source code is using MIT license and sofware is open-source